 Cooking in vinegar

-This is a trick Kenji Lopez-Alt has tried and it seems to work.
-Vinegar helps to maintain the structure of the potato by holding on to the pectins (remember those from pumpkin?).
+Pre-cooking fries in vinegar helps to maintain the structure of the potato by holding on to the pectins (remember those from pumpkin?).
 As a result, the fries retain their structure a lot better, even though they’ve been properly cooked into the inside of the fry.
 However, you do run the risk that your fries overall just turn out way too sour!

 - Potatoes (Annabelle; or any potato type you've found to work well), take as many as you need for the number of people joining you